JB, yes, it's not great, and I know that you fully understand the situation yourself.

 I'm reading over the experiences here and I'm amazed.
 My amazement is about your ability to keep on doing it, at some point I think I would have cracked open like an egg from having to constantly cater for all the special needs.
 I know what a tantrum is like and it can be overwhelming even if its just once in a blue moon so to have to deal with that every day its just mind boggling.
 How do you all cope?

-We interrupt The Media's Portrayal Of Autism & The Truth to share infobreak from days of old:
+We rest The Media's Portrayal Of Autism & The Truth to share scoop from past times:

-Today is: 25th March (GMT), in history on the 25th of March, 1935 AD the following event happened:
+Today is: 27th February (GMT), in history on the 27th of February, 1893 AD the following birth happened: